modehnal/GNOMETerminalAutomation/article/presentation_article.md

     Lets start with another part of our automation stack which cannot be left out and is key to every single test (or at least most of them).
 While we have everything needed, there are situations where the session or application will freeze or otherwise will become unusable.
 We would like to do everything in one session but from our experiences, this is in most cases not ideal or straight up not viable.

-    So we need to restart the session on command and start a new one in a moments notice, while not interupting the test suite run.
+    So we need to restart the session on command and start a new one in a moments notice, while not interrupting the test suite run.
 This is provided by `qecore` in form of a script `qecore-headless`.
 The naming of the script is purely historical. it comes from the times we were running our suites on headless systems with dummy drivers.
 Currently it serves as our session configuration tool.
 We run every single test in new session, meaning that the test starts, the new GDM session is started, the test will execute, report result and GDM session will be stopped.
 That way the next test will start with new session and no cleanup is required (although if qecore is setup correctly it will do the cleanup in the session and enable multiple runs in single session).

     The `qecore-headless` script provides much more than that though.
     - Enables accessibility toolkit.
     - It changes GDM custom.conf configuration to autologin test user without password so that the GDM login page is not in the way.
-    - It takes care of environment variables that are required for the system and for our suites which will be used by every python behave run.
+    - It takes care of environment variables that are required for the system and for our suites which will be used by every Python behave run.
     - It configures user session in sense that you can choose if you would like to start Xorg `qecore-headless --session-type xorg` or Wayland `qecore-headless --session-type wayland`.
     - It is able to configure user desktop, namely GNOME `qecore-headless --session-desktop gnome` and GNOME Classic `qecore-headless --session-desktop gnome-classic`.
     - It makes sure the restart is done cleanly by checking logind.
-    - It sets up other configuration to allow use figure out system issues, like issue of accessibility turning off.
+    - It sets up other configuration to allow you to figure out system issues, like issue of accessibility turning off.
     - It will adapt gsettings values which we use most of the time and can sometime be annoying to deal with by hand.
     - It does extensive troubleshooting when the GDM start fails.
 (TODO LINK IMAGE HERE - pending final article location)
     - It can enforce session type, meaning it will check the system configuration and running session and will fail on missmatch.